valeIT/valeIT.github.io/_posts/2015-07-10-the-dark-art-of-symbolication.markdown

 ## Resolution

-Terminal will give you back the exact method call and line where the app crashed.
+The terminal will give you back the exact method call and line where the app crashed.

 Time to slash some bugs =)